Patrick-Samson-Udama-Eneche/landscape-character-nigeria/README.md

 ## Description
 This repository contains a collection of Python scripts used for the landscape characterization of Nigeria, leveraging machine learning-based algorithms and spatial analysis techniques.
 The characterization focuses on the composition and configuration of Nigeria's biophysical landscape types/areas at a 1km resolution.

-All input datasets required for this assessment are provided within the repository, while the outputs/results are available for download from [Zenodo](https:zenodo....).
+All input datasets required for this assessment are provided within the repository, while the output results and other resources are available in our mirrored project on [Open Science Framework (OSF)](https://doi.org/10.17605/OSF.IO/E2K73).
 This repository is compatible with Python 3.8 and later versions, and all necessary libraries are listed at the beginning of each notebook.

 ## Notebooks Overview